hexojs/site/.github/PULL_REQUEST_TEMPLATE.md

 > **Warning**
 >
 > `ko`, `pt-br`, `th` languages document are inactive.
-Plase, submit issue if you want to continuous contribution to them.
+Please, submit issue if you want to continuous contribution to them.

 <!--
     Thank you for publishing your work on Hexo site!